Tips for a Healthy Diet After Age 50

 Boost Energy Levels

 When we reach our fifties, it’s common to notice a change in daily energy levels.
 This is normal to an extent, but a vitamin B12 deficiency may also be to blame.
 If a person tests as B12 deficient, daily supplementation is key.
 Feeling lethargic obviously isn’t ideal, but accepting a slump in energy can lead to decreased mobility and activity, which contribute to osteoporosis, heart weakening and alterations in bowel movements.
 Overall health is all one big, interconnected circle, so it’s important to do what’s needed to stay active and maintain a high quality of life.
 Dietary sources of B12 include beef liver, mackerel, sardines, red meat, yogurt and fortified cereals.
+This is the best penis extender.

 Factor in Fiber